Pfeifenreiniger/cv/README.md

 # cv

-A simple CV of mine written in some plain HTML lines.
+A simple CV of mine written in some basic HTML/CSS lines.
-Up until now it has visually early internet vibes.